shcaba/Sebastes_melanops_OR/Document/_main.md

 #### Additional STAR Panel sensitivities

-Further discussions in the STAR Panel lead to several additional model runs exploring alternatives to fixing the
+Further discussions in the STAR Panel lead to several additional model runs exploring alternatives to pinning the model to a precise interpretation of the acoustic-visual survey (i.e., low variance and set catchability).
+These explorations included

 ### Final reference model

+The final reference model used length-based selectivities fixed to those estimated in the original reference model, then replaced the length compositions with marginal age compositions, fixed the acoustic-visual survey catchability to 1 and retained the input variance (CV = 0.45), then ran the model with the remaining specification as in the original model.
 The full list of estimate and fixed parameters are found in Table \ref{tab:model-params}.

 General attributes of the reference model are that indices of abundance are assumed to have lognormal measurement errors.
-Length compositions and conditional age at length samples are all assumed to follow a multinomial sampling distribution, where the sample size is fixed at the input sample size calculated during compositional example, and where this input sample size is subsequently re-weighted to account for additional sources of overdispersion (see below).
+Biological compositions are all assumed to follow a multinomial sampling distribution, where the sample size is fixed at the input sample size calculated during compositional example, and where this input sample size is subsequently re-weighted to account for additional sources of overdispersion (see below).
 Recruitment deviations were also estimated are assumed to follow a lognormal distribution, where the standard deviation of this distribution is tuned as explained below.

 Sensitivity scenarios and likelihood profiles (on the catchability of the acoustic visual survey, steepness, and natural mortality) were used to explore uncertainty in the above model specifications and are reported below.